Type-driven Neural Programming by Example: Research Direction

 What sets these apart is that, whereas supervised learning would construct such a model in a continuous vector space, allowing probabilistic interpretations of the data to be taken at prediction time, PBE instead fits its model into the discrete form of a given \emph{grammar} to produce a program, forcing one to instantiate such a model from probabilistic data interpretations.

-This also explains the relative benefits of these two fields: supervised learning may stay in the continuous realm, characterized by differentiable models optimizable by backpropagation~\citep{backproprnn}, and not limited in expressivity by the limitations of any particular grammar or set of operations.
+This also explains the relative benefits of these two fields: supervised learning enables differentiable evaluation without needing workarounds (see Section \ref{sec:neuralpbe}), allowing for optimization by backpropagation~\citep{backproprnn}, and is not limited in expressivity by the limitations of any particular grammar or set of operations.
 This makes it well-positioned to solve problems deemed too complex for traditional programming, such as image recognition.

 Program synthesis techniques may instead construct a traditional program, which can generalize better~\citep{nps}, be provably correct~\citep{nps}, as well as potentially faster to execute than predictions using the equivalent supervised learning model.